 A: No, not at this time.
 However, we do offer a number of the courses that are required for each degree.
 You can complete several classes before transferring to the Main Campus to finish the program.

 Q: What information and/or items must I have in order to apply for admission to Central State?

 A: You must present your high school transcript or GED certification.
 If you graduated from high school more than one year ago, you must provide documentation of high school or GED completion.
 No ACT/SAT is required, but you will be required to complete a placement test.

 Q. How do I apply for financial aid?

 A: You need to fill out a Free Application for Federal Student Aid (FAFSA) form.
-It is available on Web at www.fafsa.ed.gov In addition, you can meet with a Financial Aid counselor who will assist you in identifying financial options for attending college.
+It is available on the web at www.fafsa.ed.gov.
+In addition, you can meet with a Financial Aid counselor who will assist you in identifying financial options for attending college.

 Q: I don’t know what I want to do after college.
 Can someone help me with my decision?